 2. Why should you have an online presence?

-According to Double the Donation’s nonprofit fundraising statistics, online charitable giving has increased by 23% over the past year, up from a previous growth rate of 15%.
+Online charitable giving has increased by 23% in 2017, up from a previous growth rate of 15%.
 This is a noticeable increase, and shouldn’t be overlooked.

 Online fundraising has very quickly become the norm, so you need to take advantage of the following avenues to accept donations:

 - Mobile-optimized donation pages.
 By allowing donors to access your form via a mobile device, you increase your chances of generating more revenue because donors can contribute on the run, and don’t have to stop by their desktop computer to do so.